-If you are feeling down and would like someone to talk to, your fellow JET participants, co-workers, and supervisors are here for you.
+If talking with people back home is not helping your situation, reach out to your fellow JET participants (especially your District Representatives), co-workers, and supervisors.
 If you would like to speak with someone anonymously, you have several options:

 JET Online Counseling System